 Patents for Humanity submissions are evaluated on the effectiveness of their technology at addressing a humanitarian issue, the contributions made by applicants to increase use of their technology among the impoverished, and the impact those contributions have made to improve lives.
 The program is open to all types of patent holders, applicants, and licensees.

 Complete program terms and conditions are available here.
-Applications for 2017 will be accepted through Friday, December 8th.
-Click here to apply.
+Applications for 2017 are no longer being accepted.